There are no lab tests to definitively diagnose Parkinson's disease . Your doctor will ask about your medical history and do a thorough physical exam.

 If your doctor has questions about the cause of your symptoms, you may be given tests to try to eliminate the possibility of other disorders.
 These tests may include:

-Your doctor may also give you a trial of levodopa, a medicine that increases the amount of dopamine your brain produces.
-A positive response to this medicine may help to confirm the diagnosis.
+Your doctor may also give you a trial of levodopa, a medication that increases the amount of dopamine your brain produces.
+A positive response to this medication may help to confirm the diagnosis.

 Your doctor may also have imaging tests done, such as: